CarlosEspejo/carlosespejo.github.io/_posts/2017-02-17-fresh-install-disaster-almost.md

 As I cried inside I remembered that I purchased spinrite many years ago, just in case.
 With the help of the [ifixit](https://www.ifixit.com/Guide/Apple+Time+Capsule+Model+A1302+Hard+Drive+Replacement/2750) site I had the drive out of the time capsule in no time and spinrite working on it.

-When level two finished it didn't find any issues but when I plugged the drive back in I was able to access my backups.
-Huge disaster adverted once again because of [Spinrite](https://www.grc.com/sr/spinrite.htm).
+When Spinrite finished running level two, it didn't find any issues.
+But when I plugged the drive back into the Time Capsule, I was successful in restoring my files.
+What started as a disastrous data loss for me.
+Became another [Spinrite](https://www.grc.com/sr/spinrite.htm) saves the day story.

 After a lesson well learned I applied Leo's 3-2-1 backup strategy.
 Today my data gets sync to two Drobo's (hence the two local copies).
 Then gets uploaded offsite to the cloud via [Backblaze](https://secure.backblaze.com/r/01crwd).